 Q: Do I need to quarantine on my return?A: There is no quarantine requirement for U.S. residents.
 For other countries, you will want to check with your country about their regulations, they may vary.
 Some countries may also vary the requirements between vaccinated and unvaccinated travelers.

 Q: Do I need to take a Covid test to enter Mexico?A: No, Cancun, Playa del Carmen and the Riviera Maya do not require a Covid test for entering the country.
 However, you might want to check if you need a Covid test to return to your country.

 Q: I already had Covid-19.
-Do I still need to get tested to enter the US?A: If you already recovered from Covid-19, you can show documentation of your recovery.
-You will need to show your previous positive test and a letter of a licensed health provider, stating you already recovered.
-Otherwise, you can take a test to show you are not currently ill.
+Do I still need to get tested to enter the US?A: If you already recovered from Covid-19, you can show documentation of your recovery, if needed.
+However, testing is no longer a requirement to enter the U.S. If you have already recovered, and are showing no symptoms, you can enter the US without any testing.

 Q: Where can I take a Covid test in Cancun and the Riviera Maya?A: Covid testing is readily available at most hotels, usually for free, or a very low cost.
-You can typically schedule your test at check-in for your convenience.
-You can also get tested at the airport prior to departure.
+You can typically schedule your test at the front desk of your hotel.
+You can also get tested at the airport.
 It is low-cost, and you can get your results in as little as 10 minutes.
 Just allow yourself a little extra time at check-in to get the results.
 If you are staying at an AirBnB, your host will have all the information for you how to get the test.
 Typically an English-speaking doctor can come to you and take the test and email you the results, or you can do it at the airport.